sourcery-ai-experiments/pay-theory-documentation/docs/sdk/APPLE/FUNCTIONS.md

 * **receiptDescription**: String
     * Description to be included in the receipt.
-Defaults to "Payment from {merchant name}".
+Defaults to "Payment from your merchant".

 * **confirmation**: Boolean